mavenlink/mavenlink_gem/README.md

 client.workspaces.include(['participants', 'creator'])
 client.workspaces.include(:participants, :creator)

-client.workspaces.find(2) # Returns one BrainstemAdaptor::Record
+client.workspaces.find(2) # Returns one Mavenlink::Workspace

 client.workspaces      # Returns sort of "active record relation collection" client.workspaces.to_a # Same as calling #to_a on activerecord scope